-Now, you could go and drink gallons of milk, but it may be useful to remember the term “everything should be consumed in moderation”… cow’s milk contains both whey and casein protein, whereby in reality whey protein only makes up around 20% of cow’s milk.
-Therefore, gulping litres of milk might provide you with a good source of whey protein but that amount of calcium, lactose and fat could cause some adverse health effects… and that’s where you might find a whey protein supplement particularly useful.
-Whey contributes to many factors within nutrition, there are now studies that suggest whey protein may actually help prevent disease when co
+In theory, you could drink gallons of milk instead.
+But cow’s milk contains both whey and casein protein, and so whey protein only makes up around 20%.
+Therefore, gulping litres of milk might provide you with a good source of whey protein but that amount of calcium, lactose and fat could cause some adverse health effects.
+That is where you might find a whey protein supplement particularly useful.
+So how do we use it?